A Conversation with Sarah Smith

 In New York in 1912, there’s a huge range.
 May deMay talks like a British actress, which she is.
 Jane Church uses formal language to indicate her social status, but switches context when she talks about her children.
 Otis Church talks like a workingman; Arbella deMay (who probably isn’t black) imitates him because she wants to be a horse trainer like him.
 Garnet talks like Perdita sometimes, sometimes like her New Orleans grandfather, and occasionally like Monsieur Édouard, who’s really Eddie Cohen.

 Q: How accurate are the scenes in Harlem?
 The party scene is wonderful.

 SS: It’s hardly even Harlem yet; it’s a changing neighborhood.
 But the population of New York in 1912 was only about 1% black, so it seemed to everyone in New York that Harlem was blacker than it perhaps actually was.

 As for the party?
 Thanks.
-I’ve been to parties like that.
+I’ve been to that party.

 Q: How did you research Titanic?

 I know a lot of Titanic buffs.
 Don Lynch, Ken Marschall, Tom McCluskie….
 They write wonderful books.
 They come to Titanic Historical Society conventions and give speeches.
 They document everything, down to the details of the tile.
 Thank you, and thanks to many more Titanic buffs!